Distant Hill Geology Trail

 Bedrock Geology & Plant Occurrence

-This stop explores the calcium-rich ‘Rattlesnake Knoll’.
-The calcium in the bedrock comes from ocean sediments high in precipitated calcite, making for a neutral pH and rich soils that allow for a number of rare plants.
+This stop explores the calcium-rich “Rattlesnake Knoll.”
+The calcium in the bedrock originates from ocean sediments high in precipitated calcite, resulting in neutral pH and fertile soils that support a variety of rare plants.

 Stop 7